paulappz/youtube-port-catalog/youtube_playlist.md

 4. Click `Save`.
-5. Click  `Create` button on just created action on the self service action page.
+5. Click  `Create` button on the just created action on the self service action page.
 6. Enter the Playlist Id in the input feild.
 7. Click  the `Execute` button to execute the action.